tonybolanyo/kc-nodepop/README.md

 By default, app asumes you have a working mongodb instance on localhost in the default port.
 You can change connection details in several ways:

-1. You can set two environmet variables
+1. You can set environment variables
-2. You can use `.env` file to set this two environment variables, as shown in `.env.sample`.
-The two variables are:
+2. You can use `.env` file to set this environment variables, as shown in `.env.sample`.
+The variables are:

 ```
 NODEPOP_DBHOST=127.0.0.1
 NODEPOP_PORT=27017
+NODEPOP_DBUSER=username
+NODEPOP_DBPASSWORD=password
 ```

+If your database desn need any user/password configuration, just ignore these variables.

 If you don't have a running mongodb server on localhost at the default port you need to install and launch one or change configuration params to specify one live server.